 Payment and Shopping Cart

-These features are integrated with the shopping cart right on the platform, so it eases checkout and keeps your customer information safe and secure.
+These features are integrated with the shopping cart directly on the platform, so customers can easily check out securely.

-The Shopify platform allows you to keep track of your inventory across everywhere you sell, from your brick and mortar location, to your Shopify platform and social media.
-This means when you get an order you immediately know whether you can fill it and how soon.
-It also offers shipping solutions through its partners DHL, UPS, and USPS.
+The Shopify platform allows you to keep track of your inventory across everywhere you sell, from your brick-and-mortar location to your Shopify platform and social media.
+This means when you get an order, you immediately know whether you can fill it and how soon.
+It also offers shipping solutions through DHL, UPS, and USPS partnerships.
 You’ll also be able to print shipping labels yourself to speed up the process and access tracking right on your site.

 GoDaddy vs. Shopify: Pricing

-There is also a Shopify Lite plan available for $9 a month.
-That plan won’t let you build an online store but it will allow you to sell products on social media or embed a buy button on another site to sell your products.
-With the Shopify Lite plan you’ll also gain access to the overview dashboard, finance reports, customer support, one staff account, point of sale, and more.
+For very small ecommerce operations, there’s also Shopify Lite, which costs $9 a month.
+This plan won’t let you build an online store but it will allow you to sell products on social media or embed a buy button on another site to sell your products.
+For an enterprise-level solution, there’s also Shopify Plus, which has quote-based pricing.

-The Shopify payments also differ depending on which plan you choose.
-Online credit card processing fees vary from 2.9% for the least expensive plan to 2.4% for the most expensive plan both with an additional $.30 per transaction.
+The Shopify payment processing fees also differ depending on which plan you choose.
+Online credit card processing fees vary from 2.9% for the least expensive plan to 2.4% for the most expensive plan both with an additional $0.30 per transaction.
 In-person rates are a bit better, and the rates Shopify charges for using payment providers other than Shopify Payments are far better for the more expensive plan.

 Depending on how many transactions you process each month, the more expensive plan could end up being a better deal.

 GoDaddy has an A+ rating with the Better Business Bureau.
-Positive reviews with the BBB highlight the customer services users have gotten while using the services from GoDaddy.
+Positive reviews with the BBB highlight the customer service users received while using the GoDaddy platform.
 One user said they called the customer support line in the early morning hours and was still able to get a response and help at that time.
 Another user said the price was worth avoiding the headache of poor customer service that other providers might have.

 The Better Business Bureau gives Shopify an A+ rating as well, so both services are tied in that respect.
 Customers with Shopify who left reviews on the BBB website highlighted the many helpful features the platform offers and, like GoDaddy, the good customer service.

-When it comes to choosing the right ecommerce site for your small business there’s a lot to consider between GoDaddy vs. Shopify.
+When it comes to choosing the right ecommerce platform for your small business, there’s a lot to consider between GoDaddy vs. Shopify.
 The two offer similar options, but they have a few key differences.
 Choosing one might come down to how much business you’re really doing and how much flexibility you need when it comes to customizing your online store.

 Pros and Cons of GoDaddy

-There’s a lot to consider before choosing one.
-Luckily, both have free trials available to users so you can try each one out before committing to one and spending any money.
+There’s a lot to consider before choosing between Shopify vs. GoDaddy.
+Luckily, both have free trials available to users so you can try each one out before committing and spending any money.
 If you do a free trial, though, remember to cancel whichever you don’t want to keep before the trial is up and you get charged.